|MEETING PLACE:||OARS Grand Canyon Warehouse, 1802 W Kaibab Ln, Ste. 250, Flagstaff, Arizona|

 - Sleep Kit: Can be rented for $50 per person.
 Sleep kits consist of a sleeping bag, deluxe 3-inch thick air-filled sleeping pad, ground tarp, sheet, pillow and pillowcase.
 Please indicate on your Guest Registration Form whether you want to rent a sleep kit or if you prefer to bring your own.

-- Sleeping Pad Only: The deluxe 3-inch thick foam and air-filled pad only may be rented for $20
+- Sleeping Pad Only: The deluxe 3-inch thick air-filled pad only may be rented for $20

 TRIP PREPARATION CHECK LIST